xJDvm/xJDvm/README.md

   <h1>👋 Hello, I'm Juan Diego Valdés!</h1>
 </div>

-  🎓 I'm a student passionate about backend development and software engineering.
+  🎓 I'm a Junior Developer passionate about backend development and software engineering.

-  💻 I love working on projects using Java, JavaScript, C#, HTML, CSS, PostgreSQL, and Python.
+  💻 I love working on projects using Typescript, JavaScript, C#, Node, Python, AWS and SQL.

   🚀 I'm dedicated to staying up-to-date with the latest technologies and trends in the tech world.